DanielVesterbaek/launch-control-documentation/docs/source/index.rst

 Animating Cars should be Fun!
 ===================================

-Launch Control (LC) is a developing Tool for Blender built to solve the problems we face when rigging and animating 4-wheeled cars.
+Launch Control (LC) is an Animation Tool for Blender built to solve the problems we face when rigging and animating 4-wheeled cars.

 The rig is fully supported in vanilla Blender.
 The add-on interface speeds up your workflow by giving you nice presets and automated functions.